Fujifilm X-T100 vs Ricoh GR II

 It is notable that the X-T100 has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the X-T100 followed on from the Fujifilm X-T20.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T100 or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.